apache/causeway-site/content/contributors/recreating-an-archetype.md

 ### Check the archetype source code into git

-Back in the *original session* (at `example/application/simpleapp` or `example/application/todoapp`), we are ready to check the archetype source code into git.
+Back in the *original session* (at `example/application/simpleapp` or `example/application/todoapp`), we are ready to check the archetype source code into git:

-If recreating the **simpleapp** archetype:

-    git rm -rf ../../archetype/simpleapp
-    rm -rf ../../archetype/simpleapp

-If recreating the **todoapp** archetype:

-    git rm -rf ../../archetype/todoapp
+    git rm -rf ../../archetype/$ISISCPN
-    rm -rf ../../archetype/todoapp
+    rm -rf ../../archetype/$ISISCPN

-In either case make sure that the `archetype/xxxapp` directory was fully removed, otherwise the next command will not copy the regenerated source into the correct location.
+In either case make sure that the `archetype/$ISISCPN` directory was fully removed, otherwise the next command will not copy the regenerated source into the correct location.

-Then, copy over the generated source of the archetype.
+Then, copy over the generated source of the archetype:

-If recreating the **simpleapp** archetype:

-    mv target/generated-sources/archetype ../../archetype/simpleapp
-    git add ../../archetype/simpleapp

-If recreating the **todoapp** archetype:

-    mv target/generated-sources/archetype ../../archetype/todoapp
+    mv target/generated-sources/archetype ../../archetype/$ISISCPN
-    git add ../../archetype/todoapp
+    git add ../../archetype/$ISISCPN

 Next, confirm that the `-SNAPSHOT` version of the archetype is correct:

-If recreating the **simpleapp** archetype:

-    vi ../../archetype/simpleapp/pom.xml

-If recreating the **todoapp** archetype:

-    vi ../../archetype/todoapp/pom.xml
+    vi ../../archetype/$ISISCPN/pom.xml

 If this a new archetype, then add a reference to the archetype to the root `pom.xml`, eg: